Amiejohnstone18/willow_flowers/README.md

 * New CSS failing in development - New CSS written in mid-way through the project was failing to work in the browser- to solve the issues I had to recreate the work space by downloading my db.sqlite3 file to my PC, closing the current Gitpod workspace, clicking Gitpod on the repository in my GitHub respository, opening the new workspace, uploading the db.SQlite3 file from my PC and then reinstall the requirements.txt file to allow for Django to work.
 Once I had done this and ran the project all new CSS was working.

-* Gitpod name in the URL appearing as ‘Jade Gazelle’ - Towards the end of my project I noticed my Gitpod URL and the Brower was showing Jade Gazelle instead of Amie Johnstone.
-I contacted Gitpod to query this issue and have it resolved, to which I was informed that they “have changed the workspace URLs so that it starts with something recognizable: [colour]-[animal]”.

 [Contents](#Contents)